tinymce/tinymce-docs/_includes/configuration/toolbar-persist.md

 ## toolbar_persist

+{{site.requires_5_5v}}

-Use this option to disable the automatic show and hide behaviour of the inline toolbar.
-Enabling this setting would, by default, always show the inline toolbar and not hide it whenever focus is lost.
+This option disables the automatic show and hide behavior of the toolbar and menu bar for inline editors.
+Enable this option to always show the toolbar and menu bar, and not hide them whenever focus is lost.
+Use this option to make the toolbar and menu bar persistent for inline editors.

 **Type:** `Boolean`

+**Default Value:** `false`

 ##### Example